Abstract

 Individual drivers of proactive digital workplace transformation

 These viewpoints show that strategic management decisions are mostly in alignment with individual preferences.
-Creating this alignment is also promoted by the management in the ‘In the communication we do through the broad channels, like our updates, our Q&A sessions, really every individual is invited to ask questions- sometimes very concrete.
+Creating this alignment is also promoted by the management in the Beta organisation through intensive internal communication.
+‘In the communication we do through the broad channels, like our updates, our Q&A sessions, really every individual is invited to ask questions- sometimes very concrete.
 Very direct questions come in and we try to answer them as much as possible and with as much honesty as possible [...].
 And the other thing is that the company consists of several ecosystems, and we are there to carry the company's vision into the teams and to help the teams to become effective’.
 (Beta-17)

+Beta has three CEOs.
+The employees of Beta we interviewed report that the three CEOs differ in their focus of leading the vision (Beta-15, Beta-18).
+This creates challenges regarding the internal communication and the strategic alignment of the organisation towards the implementation of the remote-first structure.
 ‘It also always depends on with whom you are dealing with from the CEOs.
 That means regionally [...] but also in which department you are working, in which specific area and depending on that, you have to deal with different people.
 I would say [CEO1] is more the heart of [the company], the more emotional part, and [CEO2] is more like the face [...] that you can send ahead to hold an agency presentation, for example, to introduce the organisation’.
 (Beta-18)

 Organisational identity change and its implications for proactive digital workplace transformation